 Yes.
 However, it is better to restore the tooth with a crown to provide extra support and strength to the tooth.

-Root canal treatment is a routine dental procedure, which your dentist will be happy to do for you.
+Root canal treatment is a routine dental procedure, which your dentist will be happy to do for you at the clinic.